htaswell/GenderBias_in_AI_Cover_Letters/README.md

 ```

 ## To view machine learning models and analysis, run the python file named Machine_Learning_Analysis.py
+Ensure that you change the file path in the script to reflect where you have stored the raw csv datafiles, named DS_female.csv, DS_male.csv, rec_female.csv, rec_male.csv, card_female.csv, and card_male.csv

 ## See commit notes for information on where to find raw AI generated data, analysis etc.